-Prizes at SfE BES 2019 have been reviewed by the POC to align them with the new programme format and increase their prestige.
+Prizes at SfE BES 2019 have been reviewed by the Programme Committee to align them with the new programme format and increase their prestige.
 For the first time, each endocrine subspecialty will have a dedicated award for the best oral presentation and best poster at the conference.

 The Society has also changed the eligibility for these prizes to be open to early career endocrinologist attendees only – providing recognition of their vital contribution to endocrine research.

-The Abstract, Oral and Poster prizes at the BES meeting are sponsored by:
+The Abstract, Oral and Poster prizes at the SfE BES meeting are sponsored by:

 The Society for Endocrinology